 Even people with the best of intentions fall behind in their payments.
 After all, most Americans are a single paycheck or a major hospitalization away from financial crisis.
 When debts accrue and debt collectors come calling, your credit can take a big hit.
 Understanding the following four things can help you keep an eye on your credit and avoid the worst consequences should one of your debts get sent to collections:

 How are credit scores calculated?

-When most people think of credit scores, they have FICO scores in mind.
+When most people think of credit scores, they have FICO scores, which measure consumer credit risk, in mind.
 According to FICO, their scoring incorporates five types of information.
-Payment history accounts for 35 percent of your score, the amount you owe makes up 30 percent, the length of your credit history counts for 15 percent of your score, and the mix of credit types and the amount of new credit you have each add 10 percent to your credit score.
+Payment history accounts for 35% of your score, the amount you owe makes up 30%, the length of your credit history counts for 15% of your score, and the mix of credit types and the amount of new credit you have each add 10% to your credit score.

 Credit scores are dynamic and can change from month to month.
 All five types of information used to formulate your credit score are found on your credit report.
 The three major credit reporting bureaus are Experian, Equifax, and TransUnion.
 Each of them produces a credit report.

 What’s in my credit report?

 Your credit report contains a variety of information about you and your financial status: